-COVID, China, climate: Davos online event tackles major themes - ExBulletin
+Covid, China, climate: Davos online event tackles major themes - ExBulletin

 CHINA IS GREAT

-President Xi Jinping, who hasn’t left China since the outbreak of the coronavirus in early 2020, will air like last year as perhaps the event’s headliner.
+President Xi Jinping, who hasn’t left China since the outbreak of the coronavirus in early 2020, will be beaming like last year as perhaps the headliner of the event.

 He traditionally uses appearances at international gatherings like Davos to call for cooperation to fight climate change and the coronavirus and lambast what Beijing sees as US efforts to curb China’s rise and dominate global governance.